-3.7.1 When a caretaker is called back to work after having completed work and left the place of employment he/she shall be paid a minimum of two hours.
+3.5.1 When a caretaker is asked and agrees to be called back to work after having completed work and left the place of employment, they shall be paid a minimum of two hours.

-3.8.3 Where a caretaker is residing on the premises where he/she is employed, the time during which he/she is engaged on actual work coming within the scope of his/her duties as caretaker in connection with the building shall be considered as working time.
+3.6.3 Where a caretaker is residing on the premises where they are employed, the time during which they are engaged on actual work coming within the scope of their duties as caretaker in connection with the building shall be considered as working time.

 Note: at the time of settlement the Act provides that: if an employee’s work period is more than 2 hours but not more than 4 hours, the employee is entitled to one 10-minute paid rest break.
 If the employees’ work period is over 4 hours they are also entitled to a 30 minute unpaid meal break and if it is over 6 hours they are also entitled to a second 10 minute paid rest break.

-3.10.2 A permanent part-time caretaker who meets either criteria set out in 3.10.1 above and who was previously full-time but had his/her hours reduced as a result of clause 6.1 of this Agreement, shall also remain entitled to qualify for the Retiring Leave based upon his/her average weekly hours set over the five years immediately preceding the date of retirement (e.g., a full-time caretaker whose set hours are reduced to 30 exactly two years six months before retirement and who would have been entitled to 100 days, is entitled to 87.5 days i.e., the midpoint between 0.75 and 1).
+3.8.2 A permanent part-time caretaker who meets either criteria set out in 3.8.1 above and who was previously full-time but had their hours reduced as a result of clause 7.1 of this Agreement, shall also remain entitled to qualify for the Retiring Leave based upon their average weekly hours set over the five years immediately preceding the date of retirement (e.g., a full-time caretaker whose set hours are reduced to 30 exactly two years six months before retirement and who would have been entitled to 100 days, is entitled to 87.5 days i.e., the midpoint between 0.75 and 1).

 Months of Service